andgineer/sorokin.engineer/posts/en/_posts/2020-03-03-macos_cannon_lbp_1120_driver.md

 Right-click, `Properties` -> `General` -> `Print Test Page`.

 ### MacOS Printer
-Create the printer as usual for MacOS. `System preferences` -> `Printers & Sacnners` Press "+" at the bottom of printers list.
+Create the printer as usual for MacOS. `System preferences` -> `Printers & Scanners` Press "+" at the bottom of printers list.

 Press `Windows`, select the Windows network and machine name for your virtual Windows machine.